Calabasas burglary bust nets stolen license plates, identity theft tools and tear gas

 Deputies with the Los Angeles County Sheriff’s Department’s Lost Hills Station responded to calls of a man in a black Maserati repeatedly getting in and out of the vehicle and checking the door handles.

-While talking to the driver and his passenger, deputies saw “boxes and bulk items tossed around the backseat” of the Maserati.
+While speaking to the driver and his passenger, deputies saw “boxes and bulk items tossed around the backseat” of the Maserati.

 “Deputies detained both suspects pending a burglary investigation,” officials said.
 “During the investigation, deputies discovered one suspect was a convicted felon and had an outstanding felony warrant for burglary.”